dforsber/s3-selectable/README.md

 ## Narrowed scope with partition filtering

-s3-selectable supports pre-filtering S3 Keys based on Glue Table partitions.
+s3-selectable supports pre-filtering S3 paths (keys) based on Glue Table partitions.
 The WHERE clause is extracted and matched with table partition columns with `node-sql-parser` and `sqlite3`.
 If WHERE clause contains any filters based partition columns those will be applied to filter parttions.

+All the S3 location key listings are cached and reused.
+Thus, for partition pre-filtering applied, only partitions participating into the query will be listed.
+However, if there were any queries before with the same instance without partition pre-filtering, all the S3 keys for all partitions are already in cache and re-used in queries.
+This means that if there are more S3 keys created on these locations, they are not taken into use.
+To do that, instantiate the class again.
+The cache memory is not limited at the moment.

-S3 Keys are only listed for filtered partition list.
-This allows e.g. to stream events from a specific date range from a timeseries "database".
+In general, this feature allows e.g. to stream events from a specific date range from a timeseries data, or e.g. select specific location from data that contains data worldwide (e.g. partitioned by country or city).

 NOTE: _Before filtering, all non-partition based clauses are set to TRUE.
 The SQLite database is created in-memory and partitions are added into table where the partition values are put into separate columns.
 This allows filtering partitions based on their values (e.g. `year`, `month`, and `day`)._